gasduster99/primaryConcerns/README.md

 This produces a slight scaling of variability between states, but (based on preliminary sensitivity analysis) misspecifying n here does not dramatically change the results.

-Sampling a million y* voting outcomes and assigning the appropriate number of electoral college votes to the winner in each case produces a distribution of electoral college votes in each state, for each democratic candidate against Trump.
+Sampling one million y* voting outcomes and assigning the appropriate number of electoral college votes to the winner in each case produces a distribution of electoral college votes in each state, for each democratic candidate against Trump.
 Summing these distributions over the relevant states gives a prediction for the number of electoral college votes each candidate will get from those states.